Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/19 Estrogenic Second Puberty 101.md

 Less body mass means less blood to dilute chemicals into.
 Losing testosterone also means a slower metabolic rate, decreasing the speed at which toxins are reduced from the blood stream.
 Some anti-androgens also put strain on the liver, further reducing how quickly chemicals are processed.

 ### Mental Changes
 As covered in the Biochemical Dysphoria section, brains can be wired for a certain hormone profile, and running on the wrong profile is like using a laptop with low batteries or an overheated processor.
-Starting HRT almost universally results in a cessation of [[Depersonalization]] and [[Derealization]] (DPDR) symptoms within the first two weeks.
+Starting HRT almost universally results in a cessation of [[depersonalization]] and [[derealization]] (DPDR) symptoms within the first two weeks.
 A mental fog lifts, and it becomes easier to concentrate on complex concepts (assuming you don’t also have other mental processing difficulties such as [[ADHD]]).

 ##### ADHD
 If you have [[ADHD]], there may be some changes in your symptoms.
 Androgens amplify [dopamine](https://en.wikipedia.org/wiki/Dopamine) receptor function, so reducing testosterone can reduce the activation potential for dopamine in the brain.
 Dopamine is a key neurotransmitter in the behavior of [working memory](https://en.wikipedia.org/wiki/Working_memory), the short-term memory of the brain.
 Less working memory means you become more prone to distractions and have more difficulty maintaining [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load).